 \begin{proposition} Let $H$ be a Zariski-connected linear algebraic group, $\Gamma<H$ a Zariski-dense subsemigroup of $H$ and for $j=1,\ldots,r$ let $\rho_j \colon H \to \GL(W_j)$ be an irreducible representation.
 Then there exist a constant $\kappa>0$ and a finite set $F \subset \Gamma$ such that for every $g,g'\in H$, there exists $f \in F$ with the property that

 \end{proposition}

 We will include a brief proof of this proposition for completeness.
 The proof will require the following lemma which we borrow from \cite[Lemma 4.13 (c)]{BQ.CLT}.
 It will allow us to work, without loss of generality, with proximal representations.
-The use of this lemma can be traced back to the work of Tits \cite{tits.free} in his proof of the Tits alternative.
+The use of this lemma can be traced back to Tits' \cite{tits.free} in the proof of the Tits alternative.

 \begin{lemma} Let $H$ be a group and $\rho \colon H \to \GL(V)$ an irreducible representation.
 Then there exist a proximal irreducible representation $\hat \rho \colon H \to \GL(\hat{V})$, a real number $C>0$ and an integer $\ell \geq 1$ such that $C^{-1}\leq \|\rho(h)\|^\ell /\|\hat\rho(h)\| \leq C$ for all $h \in H$. \end{lemma}